-New and improved SecureDrop etag service
+Roll out of new and improved SecureDrop etag service

-Our SecureDrop service is changing.
-We are currently piloting a new enhanced service with the use of etags, to make our SecureDrop service even more efficient, reliable and convenient.
+Following a successful pilot, we are currently rolling out a new and better service with the use of etags, to make our SecureDrop service even more efficient, reliable and convenient.

 The new service

+We're rolling out the new service in phases, round-by-round.
 Our new and improved SecureDrop service provides you with:

 • Increased service reliability